-- Always swim with a buddy.
-Never allow someone to swim alone. - Never leave young children unattended near the water.
-Never trust a child to watch another child. - Learn to swim, and teach your children to swim. - Make sure that members in your group swim in areas appropriate for their swimming ability. - Always stay within arm's reach of young children - Avoid alcohol.
-Do not drink and swim. - Know where the closest phone is located. - In case of an emergency, dial 9-1-1.
+Always swim with a buddy for safety.
+Never allow someone to swim alone.

+- Never leave young children unattended near the water.
+Never trust a child to watch another child.
+Assign an adult to be a Water Watcher.
+This person is always watching every swimmer to be sure they are safe, and is not distracted with a cell phone, eating or reading a book.
+Adults can take turns being the "watcher" so the other adults can relax and have fun with the group. - Drowning is not like in the movies where actors splash about and yell for help.
+It is swift and silent, so bystanders may not see that a child or adult is in trouble until it is too late.
+Pay attention. - Learn to swim and teach children to swim. - Make sure that members in your group swim in areas appropriate for their swimming ability. - Always stay within arm's reach of young children. - Avoid alcohol.
+Do not drink and swim as it can impact swimming ability and judgement during an emergency. - Know where the closest phone is located.
+Many waterways in Vermont have limited or no cell phone reception. - Have an emergency plan in place; emergency services response may be delayed in many areas.
+In case of an emergency, dial 9-1-1.